Table of Contents

 Alternatively, if you don’t mind the near-constant rain and year-round gloomy weather, Seattle and the surrounding Pacific Northwest could be a great choice of location for your next data science gig.
 According to Glassdoor, the average Data Scientist salary in Seattle is 5% higher than the national average, while the cost of living in Seattle is significantly lower compared to San Francisco and other cities in California.

 As might be expected, a Data Scientist’s salary will go up as she climbs through the ranks into middle management and beyond.
-Data Science Managers make as much as $30,000 more on average than an individual contributor, while Directors’ and VPs’ average compensation could be as much as 120% more than a rank and file Data Scientist’s, according to O’Reilly.
+Data Science Managers make as much as $30,000 more on average than an individual contributor, while Directors’ and VPs’ average compensation could be as much as 120% more than a rank and file Data Scientist, according to O’Reilly.

 When it comes to the tools of the trade, quantity seems to be better than quality.
 Data Scientists who are familiar with 15 or more tools and technologies have a decided edge over their more specialized peers in terms of salary.

-As for those specializing in individual technologies, a positive uptick in salary exists for Data Scientists who use Spark and Scala and, to a lesser extent, for those who are familiar with various tools from the Amazon Web Services suite, or similar cloud computing platforms.
+As for those specializing in individual technologies, a positive uptick in salary exists for Data Scientists who use Spark and Scala and, to a lesser extent, for those who are familiar with various tools from the Amazon Web Services suite or similar cloud computing platforms.
 In terms of visualization technologies, proficiency with d3.js corresponds to higher salaries for data science and analytics professionals.

-According to O’Reilly’s Data Science salary guide, people who rated their negotiation skills as excellent could stand to make as much as $50,000 more than their peers who self-assessed as poor negotiators.
+According to O’Reilly’s Data Science salary guide, people who rated their negotiation skills as excellent could stand to make as much as $50,000 more than their peers who were self-assessed as poor negotiators.
 What is more, a whopping 18% of people never even attempt to negotiate their salary at all, even though doing so could increase their pay substantially.

-If there is one book that you should read if you want to become a better negotiator, it is Jack Chapman's Negotiating Your Salary.
-Reading this book and doing a few negotiation role plays with a friend or a mentor before your next salary conversation is almost guaranteed to increase your compensation.
-Try it and let me know how it goes!
+If there is one book that you should read if you want to become a better negotiator, it's Jack Chapman's Negotiating Your Salary.
+Reading this book and doing a few negotiation roleplays with a friend or a mentor before your next salary conversation is almost guaranteed to increase your compensation.